 Whenever the world experiences a period of economic and political uncertainty, people who work for themselves aren’t as worried about their options.
 In fact, historically, freelancers usually do quite well during these periods because they are more in control of the situation and can use their flexible business model to create opportunities for themselves.

 One of the most popular questions asked by members of my VA Handbookers Facebook group is which laptop they should buy.
 Because I thought it would be easier to have a source to point people to when they asked this question, below is a comprehensive list of all the things you should consider when choosing a laptop for your VA business.

 Members of my Facebook group often ask whether they need insurance and which type to get.
 Because the options can be hard to understand, here is a summary of the various different policy types so you can make an informed decision for yourself.
 Many sole traders I know don’t have any insurance, but are they making a mistake?

-Every Virtual Assistant needs to have legal contracts so they don’t get sued or screwed.
-Clients expect you to have them and they’re there to give both you and your clients peace of mind if it all goes south.
-It may start out all rainbows and fairies but client relationships can sour – and you do not want to find yourself naked without a contract!
+Virtual Assistants need legal contracts so they don’t get sued or screwed.
+Clients expect you to have them and they’re there to give both you and your client peace of mind if it all goes south.
+It may start out all rainbows and fairies but client relationships can sour – and you do not want to find yourself naked and shivering without a contract!